joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 As it turned out I was the only resident to leave Google for another company.
 Most of the residents who didn't have PhDs went to grad school, and the rest managed to convert to either a research scientist or rSWE position, or extended the residency for another year.
-Although I'm not doing any fundamental ML research anymore (apart from some side projects), the things I learned during the residency were extremely helpful for my current work at Whisper.
+Although I'm not doing fundamental ML research for my day job, the things I learned during the residency were extremely helpful for my current work at Whisper.
 I had been self-taught in ML, but there's only so much you can get by reading books and papers on your own.
-There's unfortunately no substitute for talking with researchers who are at the frontier of our knowledge.
-One of the really helpful things about being at Google was the email lists where people post interesting papers.
-This curation and the discussion that follows on those threads is invaluable in learning about new developments in the field.
-These days I scan the arXiv on my own every day and glean a little more about new research from Twitter, and I know that I'm missing a bunch of good papers.
-But the best part of the program by far was getting to work alongside thirty or so extraordinarily talented researchers.
-Everyone in the residency was both incredibly smart and kind and it was an honor to work and become friends with them.
+There's no substitute for talking with researchers who are at the frontier of our knowledge.
+And beyond the value of the residency for my own growth as an ML practitioner, the group of researchers and residents that I got to know over the year were among the smartest and kindest people I have met, and it was a true privilege to have gotten to work and become friends with them.

 [1]: http://arxiv.org/abs/1505.07376